bsxfan/meta-embeddings/code/Andreas-Themos/Readme.md

 https://pelennor.univ-lemans.fr/Larcher/sidekit

 The code follows a save-load architecture for the sake of fast and reproducible development.
-Notably, one needs to keep track of existing files in order to avoid inconsistencies.
+Notably, one needs to keep track of existing files in order to avoid inconsistencies. <br>
+(to clean this up is an open todo @andreas)

 ## Framework employing PyTorch
 In order to avoid errors due to ill-maintained code redundancy, a modularized framework is set-up.